Mauricio Echazú

-Mauricio Echazú Puente ([mawˈɾisjo etʃaˈsu ˈpwente]; born January 2, 1989) is an inactive Peruvian tennis player nicknamed "Garrita" ("Little Claw") because of his grinding playing style and fight spirit.
+Mauricio Echazú Puente ([mawˈɾisjo etʃaˈsu ˈpwente]; born January 2, 1989) is a former Peruvian tennis player nicknamed "Garrita" ("Little Claw") because of his grinding playing style and fight spirit.

-He is a regular member of the Peruvian Davis Cup team.
+He was a regular member of the Peruvian Davis Cup team.

-Personal Info

-In August 2021, Mauricio has been provisionally suspended from the sport by International Tennis Integrity Agency (ITIA): from 6 August 2021, the player is prohibited from competing in or attending any sanctioned tennis events organised by the governing bodies of the sport due to match fixing investigations.
+In August 2021, Mauricio was provisionally suspended from the sport by International Tennis Integrity Agency (ITIA): from 6 August 2021, the player is prohibited from competing in or attending any sanctioned tennis events organised by the governing bodies of the sport due to match fixing investigations.

 Early career

 2004

-At fifteen years old, was selected to Peruvian Davis Cup team to play against Brazil, in Brasilia, for Americas Zone Group I play-off tie.
-Lost to Brazilian Leonardo Kirche 2–6, 1–6 on clay in his first Davis cup match ever.
+At fifteen years old, was selected to Peruvian Davis Cup team to play against Brazil, in Brasília, for Americas Zone Group I play-off tie.
+Lost to Brazilian Leonardo Kirche 2–6, 1–6 on clay in his first Davis Cup match ever.

 2005

 Once again was selected to Peruvian Davis Cup team to play against Paraguayan Davis Cup team, in Lima, for Americas Zone Group I play-off tie.
 Won to Paraguayan Enzo Pigola 6–4, 6–4 on clay.